Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

         # do something...
     ```

     This allows you to respond to a button being pressed (button 1 is the trigger, you can change this number for any other button on the joystick).
-Maybe a button on the joystick activate a *slow mode*, or shake the robot, or something else interesting.
+Maybe have a button on the joystick activate a *slow mode*, or shake the robot, or something else interesting.
 Remember that the code inside the if statement will still run 50 times per second while the button is held.
 - Other ideas?

 This code used a few wpilib classes and functions, like IterativeRobot, Joystick and CANTalon.
 A full reference for all these classes is at [robotpy.readthedocs.io/projects/wpilib/en/latest/api.html](http://robotpy.readthedocs.io/projects/wpilib/en/latest/api.html).